VLSI-EDA/PoC/docs/References/CmdRefs/Compile-Xilinx-Vivado-sh.rst

    Pre-compile the Altera Quartus libraries for QuestaSim.

+.. rubric:: Additional Options for GHDL

 .. option:: --vhdl93

-   Set VHDL Standard to '93.
+   For GHDL only: Set VHDL Standard to '93.

 .. option:: --vhdl2008

-   Set VHDL Standard to '08.
+   For GHDL only: Set VHDL Standard to '08.

+.. rubric:: GHDL Notes

+Not all primitives and macros are available as plain VHDL source code.
+Encrypted SecureIP primitives and netlists cannot be pre-compiled by GHDL.

+.. rubric:: QuestaSim Notes

+The pre-compilation for QuestaSim uses a build in program from Xilinx.